pocketgems/cloudbenchmark/README.md

   * The `platforms` folder contains the code being benchmarked.
 There are implementations for each test in both JavaScript and Python.
-Implementations cover GAE Standard v1 and v2, as well as Cloud Run Managed and on Athos.
+Implementations cover GAE Standard v1 and v2, as well as Cloud Run Managed and on Anthos and AWS ECS Fargate.
 Many copies are deployed so that many tests can be run in parallel.
 There are also many permutations to test various configurations.
 Deployed services are configured to only allow a single instance so we can benchmark per-instance performance (not the services